misakey/dev-manifesto/contributing.md

 MR = Merge request.

 Rules:
-- **Manually create the MR** (from the link when push for example)
+- **Create the MR from Gitlab Issues while creating the branch**.
-- **Name the MR with the squash commit you want** (should follow the commits formatting)
+- **Name the MR with the squash commit you want** (should follow the commits formatting).
-- **Commits are squashed** (automatic)
+- **Commits are squashed** in order to show iterative integration of features (still you may merge many commits).
-- ~~Mention all **linked issues to close**~~ (not working on Gitlab)
-- Mention all **introduced breaking changes**
+- Mention all **introduced breaking changes**.
-- Merged after **all discussions** has been **solved** (automatic)
+- Merged after **all discussions** has been **solved** (automatic).
+- At least two reviewers & one tester (can be a reviewer).

 #### Ask a Merge Request to be reviewed

+1. Rebase on the latest version of master branch ([here are some hints about how to rebase your branch](#rebase-your-branches)).
 1. Review yourself the merge request (don't waste other's time).
-1. Rebase on the latest version of your target branch ([here are some hints about how to rebase your branch](#rebase-your-branches)).
-1. Assign people to the MR (create permanent indicator on gitlab).
+1. Assign people to the MR (create permanent indicator on gitlab & add a "to do" notification).
-1. Mention same people in a comment (create todo and temporary indicator on gitlab).
 1. Don't hesitate to text people privately or on a public channel if the review is too long to you or require a quick one.

 #### Review the Merge Request

 - You can give feedback about the MR opening discussions on a specific line code or global to the MR.
 - All discussions must be resolved in order to merge the branch.
-- Discussions should never be resolved by the MR author, unless it is specified by the comment author (possibly using ⚡ (zap emoji))
+- Discussions should never be resolved by the MR author, unless it is specified by the comment author (possibly using ⚡ (zap emoji)).
-- Once you have reviewed the MR, you should mention back the MR author in a comment to notify him the MR has been reviewed.
+- Once you have reviewed the MR, you should assign back the MR author in a comment to notify them the MR has been reviewed.
+- If the MR has two approvals (including your future one) and it is not tested, you should test it.

 When you review a Merge Request:
 1. Review the code and ensure our best practices are followed.
 2. Verify the code implements functional requirements.
-3. At least one person should test locally the branch.
-Mention you have tested the branch when you mention the MR creator about your review.
+3. Mention if you have or not tested the branch.

 When all discussions has been resolved and you got enough approvals to merge, be sure you follow [merge the branch convention](merge-the-branch) and then you can merge !